con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > phyag rgya chen po'i rigs mchog dang/ /
 > rigs chen gtsug tor cher gzigs nas/ /

-The family that's mundane and supramundane,
+The family of and yet beyond the world,
-The great family of brightening the world,
+Great family that brings light unto world,
 The excellent *mahāmudrā* family,
-And the great family of the great uṣṇīṣa.
+And the great family of the great *uṣṇīṣa*.
 (24)
-!
-24d could be improved
+! still needs work

 This concludes the two verses showing the survey of the six families.